Introduction

 - ⌥: Option

-For example: ⌘⇪E means Caps Lock + Command + E
+For example: ⎇⇪E means Caps Lock + Alt + E

 Hotkey Rule

-Capslox’s key scheme will try to follow a rule: See Command key as “enhanced key”.
-In other words, if we see the function of Caps Lock + a single key as a basic function, in most cases, we will get an enhanced function if we add a Command key to this basic hotkey, for example: Caps Lock + E / D / S / F is Moving Up / Down / Left / Right, then Caps Lock + Command + E / D / S / F will be Moving Up / Down / Left / Right multiple times.
+The default hotkey scheme of Capslox treats Alt (Windows) / Command (macOS) keys as "hyper key".
+If we consider the function of Caps Lock + some single key as a basic function, in most cases, adding Command to this basic hotkey will create a "variation" of this function.
+For example, if Caps Lock + E / D / S / F moves the cursor up / down / left / right, then Caps Lock + Command + E / D / S / F will move the cursor up / down / left / right multiple times.

 Capslox General